This program begins January 22nd, 2026.

 What: A training group for clinicians who have some background in experiential therapy, but are new to couples therapy — or, have experience with couples therapy, but not with experiential work.
-The material covered will draw from experiential therapy traditions: Person-Centered, Gestalt, Focusing, and Emotion-Focused Therapy, but is primarily based in EFT.
+The material covered will draw from experiential therapy traditions: Person-Centered, Gestalt, Focusing, Emotion-Focused Therapy, and Psychodrama.

 Trainer: Tom Kubasik, LCPC, NCC